-Nominated for a two year term, which would expire in concurrence with the Annual Term:
+Term: Nominated for a two year term, which would expire in concurrence with the Annual Meeting of Stockholders in 2025

 Mr. Frank, age 57, is currently Chief Executive Officer of TalentGenius.
 Previously he was the President of Cognizant Digital Business and Technology ("Cognizant") until September 2021.
 In this role, Mr. Frank oversaw Cognizant's broad digital services portfolio.
 This portfolio included Digital Strategy, Artificial Intelligence & Analytics, Interactive, Digital Engineering, and IoT.
 Prior to this role, Mr. Frank was Executive Vice President, Chief Strategy Officer and Chief Marketing Officer at Cognizant.
-Prior to joining Cognizant in 2005, he was co-founder, President and CEO of CXO systems, an independent
+Prior to joining Cognizant in 2005, he was co-founder, President and CEO of CXO systems, an independent software vendor.